Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/tools/event_handler.md

+---
+title: EventHandler
+description: LeGo package for creating new script events and triggering them
+---
 # EventHandler
 This package allows to create new events and trigger them at desired times.
 The [Gamestate](../applications/gamestate.md) package already uses it.